 (C) Preservation.
-Mechanisms are available for preserving existing and

-- 7 benefit from tools that work for permanent affordability while shorter term 8 mechanisms will achieve goals of attracting investment into neighborhoods 9 that are experiencing declining land values.
-All rental housing shall be 10 permanently affordable.
-All ownership housing shall remain permanently 11 affordable through restrictions imposed on resale.
-Rental properties shall 12 enter into a monitoring agreement with the City or other entity as approved by 13 the City to provide an annual audit of compliance with affordability 14 requirements.
-Income eligible families will not be evicted from their rental 15 dwelling unit if over time their income increases above the eligible level.
-16 However, provision should be made to relocate the family within a mixed 17 income Workforce Housing project to a market rate dwelling or adjust their 18 rents appropriately if their income warrants such a change.
-No funds from 19 sources other than the biannual General Obligation Bond Capital Improvement 20 Program or interest earnings of such funds shall be considered as part of the 21 Trust Fund nor shall such funds from other sources be subject to the 22 requirement for permanent affordability.
-Projects funded in part from the Trust 23 Fund and in part from other sources shall be subject to the requirement of 24 permanent affordability. - (D) Link to Growth Management Plan.
+Mechanisms are available for preserving existing and 5 new Workforce Housing.
+Neighborhoods with rising land values will most 6 benefit from tools that work for permanent affordability while shorter term 7 mechanisms will achieve goals of attracting investment into neighborhoods that are experiencing declining land values.
+All rental housing shall be 9 permanently affordable.
+All ownership housing shall remain permanently 10 affordable through restrictions imposed on resale.
+Rental properties shall 11 enter into a monitoring agreement with the City or other entity as approved by 12 the City to provide an annual audit of compliance with affordability 13 requirements.
+Income eligible families will not be evicted from their rental dwelling unit if over time their income increases above the eligible level.
+However, provision should be made to relocate the family within a mixed 16 income Workforce Housing project to a market rate dwelling or adjust their rents appropriately if their income warrants such a change.
+No funds from sources other than the biannual General Obligation Bond Capital Improvement Program or interest earnings of such funds shall be considered as part of the Trust Fund nor shall such funds from other sources be subject to the requirement for permanent affordability.
+Projects funded in part from the Trust Fund and in part from other sources shall be subject to the requirement of permanent affordability.

+(D) Link to Growth Management Plan.
 In developing and adopting the Plan, there should be consistency with and support for the City's growth management plan as defined by the Planned Growth Strategy.
-This requirement for consistency and support is not intended to mandate the development of workforce housing, specific distribution or locations for Workforce Housing but may be a factor in such decisions. - Section 6.
+This requirement for consistency and support is not intended to mandate the development of workforce housing, specific distribution or locations for Workforce Housing but may be a factor in such decisions.

+Section 6.
 NOTIFICATION OF TENANTS.
-In all City land use actions that will result in the displacement of tenants, subject to federal and state law as appropriate, the applicant is required to notify the residents affected by first names of tenants impacted by displacement cannot be readily obtained in a
+In all City land use actions that will result in the displacement of tenants, subject to federal and state law as appropriate, the applicant is required to notify the residents affected by first class mail at least two weeks prior to the public hearing on the action.
+If 1 names of tenants impacted by displacement cannot be readily obtained in a 2 City directory then applicant may address tenants as "Resident" in required 3